George Caleb Bingham:

 When the Binghams moved to a prospering Franklin in 1819, then just two years established on the banks of the Missouri River, there were still vestiges of Spanish, French, and English influence and Osage Indians roamed the countryside (see “The Concealed Enemy”).
 Here in 1820, nine-year-old George—as he remembered fifty years later—was first inspired to be an artist by Chester Harding, who had taken lodging at Henry Bingham’s inn The Square and Compass.
 Harding, who became one of America’s finest portraitists, had been in St. Charles County near St. Louis painting a portrait of the aged Daniel Boone, the legendary folk hero whose trailblazing opened up the West for settlement.
 Having come upriver to Franklin looking for more commissions, Harding was also putting the finishing touches to the Boone portrait.
 Young George, already showing signs of drawing ability and having an interest in art, was assigned by his father to assist Harding in his needs as he daily worked on the Boone portrait.
 George no doubt had the exciting opportunity as well to study the various sketches and paintings the artist carried with him.
 Bingham later in life wrote: “The wonder and delight with which his [Harding’s] works filled my mind impressed them indelibly upon my then unburthened memory.”

-In 1823, George’s father Henry Bingham died of malaria.
+In 1823, Bingham's father Henry Bingham died of malaria.
 This tragedy left his wife Mary and their children little else but their farm across the river from Franklin in Saline County, near Arrow Rock, fortunately where Henry’s brother John and his family had recently settled.

-During the next five years in Arrow Rock, young George was reportedly tutored by Rev. Jesse Green, a cabinet maker and Methodist minister.
+During the next five years in Arrow Rock, Bingham was reportedly tutored by Rev. Jesse Green, a cabinet maker and Methodist minister.
 From 1828-32, George lived in nearby Boonville, apprenticed to Rev. Justinian Williams (yet another cabinet maker who was also a Methodist minister).
 The early influences of woodworking with its attendant strict craftsmanship and geometric constructions, as well as that of Biblical literature with its moral teachings and rich narratives, may suggest further insights into the early development of Bingham’s artistic consciousness.

-As he matured into his teens, George also gave serious consideration to the professions of lawyer and preacher, traits of which could be seen to characterize his enduring combative and moralistic personality.
+As he matured into his teens, Bingham also gave serious consideration to the professions of lawyer and preacher, traits of which could be seen to characterize his enduring combative and moralistic personality.
 However, the idea of becoming a painter interrupted these musings and began to materialize as a result of a second meeting, during his apprenticeship in Boonville, with his old friend Chester Harding who gave him some brushes and urged him to try his hand at painting a portrait.

 Bingham’s artistic career as a self taught portrait painter began in earnest a little later in Arrow Rock.
 His early portrait style, seen in 1834-40 examples, was marked by skillfull craftsmanship and strong characterization, and can be judged today as superior to the work of most provincial artists of the period.
 His later portraits from the 1840s into the 1870s generally conveyed a softer tone and a straighforward likeness.
 Many, from his early to his late period, stand as exceptional studies of their subjects.
 Notable examples of Bingham’s portraits include: